Continuing with the occasional series of posts centred on light-role infantry, this one looks at the role of a small engineering plant.

 One of the main drivers for the market is trailer and vehicle weights as allowed by UK road traffic regulations (with many similarities elsewhere).
 UK Maximum Authorised Mass (MAM) for a trailer is 3.5 tonnes on a normal (Class B) car licence (obtained after 1997), and that trailer must be no wider than 2.55m and no longer than 7m.

-Restricting equipment to that which falls within these limits means it can be transported by personnel with standard driving licences, a considerable advantage, especially for light role forces.
-The commercial market is subject to these same pressures and manufacturers have responded by developing equipment in the one to two tonnes range.
+Restricting equipment to within these limits means it can be transported by personnel with standard driving licences, a considerable advantage, especially for light role forces.
+The commercial market is subject to these same pressures, and manufacturers have responded by developing equipment in the one to two tonnes range.

 Attach to the Vehicle

-Once popular, these have now fallen out of favour as tracked mini excavators have matured, included here for completeness.
+Once popular, these have nowadays fallen out of favour as tracked mini excavators have matured, included here for completeness.

 Standalone Machines – Trailers